fenago/natural-language-processing-workshop/lab_guides/Lab_3.md

 Overview

-This chapter starts with an introduction to the various types of machine learning methods, that is, the supervised and unsupervised methods.
+This lab starts with an introduction to the various types of machine learning methods, that is, the supervised and unsupervised methods.
 You will learn about hierarchical clustering and k-means clustering and implement them using various datasets.
 Next, you will explore tree-based